Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - @twinstar6980 - for his Twinning tool.
 - @CyberSteve777 and @viiguess - for the server which is used to host the translation file.
 - @evilhack28 and @Nectarinna - translators and helpers.
+- @RusselSky and @ShadowVT - for the English texture translation.
 - @evilhack28 - for his Easy Quest and Turbo Button + Auto collecting sun patch.
 - HNR - He inspired me to do this translation.
 - PvZ2's Heavenly OBB - for the universal fonts.